 Dorothy Grummitt lives in Albeny Gate but was born in Gateshead.
 In the 1930s, she often used to visit her aunt and uncle in Park Street, St Albans.
 Her uncle worked as a carpenter at Handley Page in Radlett.
 He… More about ‘Memories of the 1930s – Dorothy Grummitt’»

 Barry moved to St Albans from Crouch End in May 1988.
 He chose to live in Riverside Road in Sopwell.
 Riverside Road started off as Longmire Road and had a bad reputation as a poor area.
-Nowadays it is seen… More about ‘Why I like living in Riverside Road – Barry Bateman’»
+Nowadays it is seen… More about ‘Living in Riverside Road – Barry Bateman’»

 Mrs Betty Terry, born Betty Giddings in 1919, lived in Sopwell Gate Lodge in Cottonmill Lane for a few years from when she was about 9 years old.
 Her father worked as a cowman on Brown’s farm which was Sopwell… More about ‘Living in Sopwell Gate Lodge – Mrs Terry’»